-UKSEE Syllabus 2019: UKSEE 2019 will be held on May 18 & 19, 2019.
+UKSEE Syllabus 2020: UKSEE 200 will be held in the month of May 2020.
 The application for the same is available now at the official website.
 Candidates who shall appear for the examination need to know the complete syllabus of the examination.
-Here in this article we will provide the complete syllabus of UKSEE 2019.
+Here in this article we will provide the complete syllabus of UKSEE 2020.
 Also, the exam pattern and preparation tips will be discussed.
 This examination is conducted for various courses like MCA, BHMCT, B.Pharma, MBA, M.Pharma, M.Tech and to second year of B. Tech. and B. Pharm, MCA programmes.

 Syllabus of UKSEE 2020

 The syllabus contains 12 papers of different subjects.
 For different courses there are different papers, which candidate need to attend in the examination.
 The papers along with the subjects are as follows:

 Measurement: Dimensional analysis and error estimation, dimension compatibility and significant figures.

 Motion in one dimension: Average velocity, instantaneous velocity, one dimensional motion with constant accelerations, freely falling bodies.

 Laws of Motion: Force and inertia, Newton’s laws of motion and their significance.